NFL Free Agency: Is The Alvin Kamara Era Now Over in New Orleans?

 The Saints may have a new direction at RB

-"With the Saints reaching agreement today with RB Travis Etienne, there now are questions around the league about whether RB Alvin Kamara will be moving on from New Orleans and whether the Saints would be willing trade him," Schefter said in a tweet on Monday night.
+"With the Saints reaching agreement today with RB Travis Etienne, there now are questions around the league about whether RB Alvin Kamara will be moving on from New Orleans and whether the Saints would be willing trade him," Schefter said in an X post on Monday night.
 "Teams are tracking and wondering about it."

 The Etienne signing comes just a few days after the Saints restructured Kamara's contract using a clever salary cap maneuver called the "50% rule."
 The contract adjustment lowered Kamara's 2026 cap hit from $18.63 million to just $10.51 million, clearing the way for the Saints to part ways with the 30-year-old running back.